Hazard System: is there a better alternative?

 How the Adventurous dungeon exploration system works

-This system helps me as a GM with more than just determining if the PCs encounter a group of goblins or not, making it so much more useful.
+This system helps me as a GM with more than just determining if the PCs encounter a group of goblins or if a torch goes or.
+It automates time tracking and keeps tension high, since the players can see the pool building.
+It’s very elegant and efficient.

 Advantages